designedmind/2017/CFP.md

 lacking an inner life.
 These intuitions are compelling, and lead many to suspect that a theory of consciousness will require a new kind of science, perhaps one which posits consciousness as an all-pervasive feature of the universe.
-We may have to content ourselves with identifying consciousness with some kind of general-purpose information processing or informational complexity, with no real insight into why such an identification makes sense, or accept consciousness as an epiphenomenon, present whenever certain kinds of processes are present.
+We may have to identify consciousness with some kind of information processing or informational complexity, with no real insight into why such an identification makes sense, or accept consciousness as an epiphenomenon, present whenever certain kinds of processes are present.
 These offer little in the way of explanation, and relegate consciousness to a passive role, with not much to do except come along for the ride.

 These intuitions also neglect a crucial fact about our behaviour, namely that consciousness is much of the _subject matter_ of what we say and do.
 We